 To provide clerical, record keeping and administrative support in the areas of personnel, budget, procurement and contracting to agency staff, outside contractors and external control agencies to implement and manage programs.
-Includes Capital Projects Bureau, IT, HR, Office of Indian Elder Affairs, Policy and Accountability, and Office of Alzheimer's and Dementia.
+Includes Capital Projects Bureau, Information Technology, Human Resources, Office of Indian Elder Affairs, Policy and Accountability, and the Office of Alzheimer's and Dementia.